Parking and Civil Citation Payment Options

 Parking Tickets on Sold Vehicles

-Per Utah state law you are required to remove your license plates from any vehicle you sell.
+Per Utah state law you are required to remove your license plates from any vehicle you sell or provide proof you transferred plates to the new owner.
 If you did not remove your plates then you could be held responsible for any citations issued to the vehicle.
 There are 3 documents that a Hearing Officer will require in order to release the tickets from the registered owner’s name.

-- Form TC-502 from the Utah Department of Motor Vehicles for Cancelled Registration.
+- Proof of receipt for Cancelled Registration from the Utah Department of Motor Vehicles.

 - Letter on letterhead from your insurance company providing the exact date the vehicle was dropped from the policy